 An American hustler (Marlon Brando, The Godfather) engages in a battle of wits with a debonair British con-man (David Niven, The Pink Panther).
 The pair of swindlers step up their game after they agree to compete for a naive American’s (Shirley Jones, Elmer Gantry) money, and body.

 Amusingly cynical comedy, written by Stanley Shapiro and Paul Henning, directed by Ralph Levy (Do Not Disturb).
 Despite its high-profile cast, it is not as well-known as its remake Dirty Rotten Scoundrels (starring Michael Caine and Steve Martin).
 Over the years the latter has achieved cult status while the former is rarely shown on TV.
 That’s really too bad because both movies are equally funny.
 Bedtime Story could have been mean-spirited, but it is not, although there is a hint of misogyny in the narrative.

 I do have one complaint — it’s a bit too obvious that most of the film was filmed inside a Hollywood soundstage.
-Cameraman Clifford Stine did shoot some scenes on location at Cannes, but, in my opinion, there was a missed opportunity here.
-You never get to feel the milieu of the 1960s French Riviera (the remake avoids making the same mistake).
+Cameraman Clifford Stine (This Island Earth) did shoot some scenes on location at Cannes, but, in my opinion, there was a missed opportunity here.
+You never get to feel the milieu of the 1960s French Riviera (the remake doesn’t make the same mistake).

 Conclusions & Final Thoughts:

 Bedtime Story was a notorious flop.
 Brando was going through a tough time at the box office and this film didn’t help his situation.
 Anyhow, Bedtime Story is a funny movie.
 At the very least, it would make a great double-feature with Frank Oz’s hugely popular Dirty Rotten Scoundrels.
 Color, 99 minutes, Not Rated.